Microsoft/IntuneDocs.nl-nl/InTuneDocs/DeployUse/plan-your-user-and-device-groups.md

  Each time you create a restrictive policy, you'll want to communicate it to your users.
 After you create the more general groups and policies, pay attention to how you create smaller groups so that you can reduce unnecessary communication.--->

 ## Ingebouwde groepen
-Intune heeft negen ingebouwde groepen die u niet kunt bewerken of verwijderen: <!--maybe a screen shot would be best?-->
+Intune heeft negen ingebouwde groepen, die u niet kunt bewerken of verwijderen: <!--maybe a screen shot would be best?-->

 -   **Alle gebruikers**
     -   Niet-gegroepeerde gebruikers